Rysias/TransTopicXAI/README.md

 7. Create interview plots with `src/manual_pred.py`
 8. Create LIME plots with `src/BERT_lime.py`

-all of this can be accomplished by running `reproduce_bsc.sh` with conda installed.
+all of this can be accomplished by running `reproduce_bsc.sh` with conda installed (except for the last two steps as of now)

 Any feedback is much appreciated! 😁